From tomato tossing to playing piggy: Europe’s weirder summer festivals

 Since the Middle Ages garlic and basil producers and aficionados have flocked to the central French city of Tours on St Anne’s Day, July 26.

-Some 250 traders will this year tout mounds of braided bulbs of white, pink and purple garlic and pots of assorted varieties of basil — from lemon to cinnamon, purple and Thai — in one of the gastronomic city’s oldest neighbourhoods. — AFP
+Some 250 traders will this year tout mounds of braided bulbs of white, pink and purple garlic and pots of assorted varieties of basil -- from lemon to cinnamon, purple and Thai ― in one of the gastronomic city’s oldest neighbourhoods. ― ETX Studio